I Love India

 • Amongst all Buddhist caves, the first nine (caves 1-9) are monasteries, while the last two - Do Tal (cave 11) and Tin Tal (cave 12) have three stories.

-• The Jain caves at Ellora stand adorned with exceptionally detailed art works.
+• The Jain caves at Ellora stand adorned with exceptionally detailed art works and rich paintings on the walls and the ceilings; some of which are still visible.

 • Chhota Kailash (cave 30), Indra Sabha (cave 32) and Jagannath Sabha (cave 33) are the most remarkable Jain caves.